These best practices will help with budgeting:

 Ultimately, you should be able to effectively measure and manage the impact of planned changes to new and existing work.
 Such as:

-- Forecast cost, billing and revenue for all project types (fixed price, cost reimbursable and time and materials)
+- Forecast cost, billing and revenue for all project types (fixed price, cost reimbursable and time and materials).

-- Look at Contract, Contract Line Item Number (CLIN) and task order profit and loss, including project status reports with full drilldown
+- Look at Contract, Contract Line Item Number (CLIN) and task order profit and loss, including project status reports with full drilldown.

-- Indirect rate management (unlimited pools, bases and rates), including rate adjustments and impact
+- Indirect rate management (unlimited pools, bases and rates), including rate adjustments and impact.

-- Ability to point to alternative indirect rate sets to access cost impacts of changes in rate structures
+- Ability to point to alternative indirect rate sets to access cost impacts of changes in rate structures.

-- Consolidate actual and forecasted cost-to-complete data to support the estimate at completion (EAC) process
+- Consolidate actual and forecasted cost-to-complete data to support the estimate at completion (EAC) process.

-- Project funding burn rate reporting
+- Project funding burn rate reporting.

-And within the area of resource/utilization planning you should be able to:
+Within the area of resource/utilization planning you should be able to:

-- Optimize resource utilization and capacity planning by project, customer or department
+- Optimize resource utilization and capacity planning by project, customer, or department.

-- Identify gaps, bottlenecks and resource constraints in real time
+- Identify gaps, bottlenecks, and resource constraints in real-time.

-- Prepare ‘what if’ scenario planning to simulate and observe the impact of strategic changes on resource profile
+- Prepare ‘what if’ scenario planning to simulate and observe the impact of strategic changes on resource profile.